GEPREP About Contents FAQ Donate

 Critically Endangered Species

 A critically endangered species is defined by the International Union for Conservation of Nature (IUCN) as a species that faces an extremely high risk of extinction in the wild.
 This is the highest threat level for species that still exist in nature, just one step below extinct in the wild.
-A species can be listed as critically endangered if, for example, its population has dropped by about 80 to 90 percent over ten years or three generations, or if there are very few mature individuals left (often fewer than about 250), or if scientific analysis shows at least a 50 percent chance that it will go extinct in the wild within that same time frame.
+A species can be listed as critically endangered if, for example, its population has dropped by about 80 to 90 percent over ten years or three generations, or if there are very few mature individuals left (often fewer than about 250), or if scientific analysis shows at least a 50 percent chance that it will go extinct in the wild within that same time span.

 This compares with an endangered species, which is defined by the IUCN as facing a very high risk of extinction in the wild, with fewer than about 250 to 2,500 individuals and a greater than 20 percent probability of extinction within about 20 years or five generations.
 A vulnerable species is defined as facing a high risk of extinction in the wild with fewer than about 1,000 to 10,000 individuals and a greater than ten percent chance of extinction within about 100 years.
 These categories are used globally to prioritize conservation actions, allocate funding, and influence laws and policies that protect species and their habitats.

-As of 2023, about 9,760 of the roughly 157,000 species assessed by the IUCN were classified as critically endangered, some of which were flagged as possibly extinct or possibly extinct in the wild.
+As of 2023, about 9,760 of the roughly 157,000 species assessed by the IUCN were classified as critically endangered, some of which were identified as possibly extinct or possibly extinct in the wild.
 A more recent survey reports that at least 10,443 animal, plant and fungal species are considered critically endangered.
 What is missing from this data is the fact that there is a vast number of species that are still unknown to science and that many of them are also endangered.

-One of the best-known examples of a critically endangered animal is the Amur leopard, of which fewer than a hundred remain in the wild.
+One of the best-known examples of a critically endangered animal is the Amur leopard, of which fewer than one hundred remain in the wild.
 The main threats have been habitat loss and poaching.
 Protection is focused on anti-poaching patrols, protected reserves, and strict trade bans on their fur.

-Among the thousands of critically endangered plants listed in the IUCN Red List is the golden fuchsia, a shrub that disappeared from its forest location in Mexico but survives in cultivated collections.
-The franklin tree, once native to the Altamaha River area in the U.S. state of Georgia, is also extinct in the wild and now only survives in cultivated collections.
-The pygmy Rwandan waterlily, the smallest known waterlily, was once thought to be extinct in the wild but now survives due to conservation efforts and a few rediscovered wild populations in Rwanda.
-The blue amaryllis, native to the rocky, high-altitude mountains of Brazil, is threatened by habitat destruction, wild collecting, and frequent fires.
-It is now maintained through cultivation and seed banks.
+Among the thousands of critically endangered plants listed in the IUCN Red List is the golden fuchsia, a shrub that disappeared from its original forest location in Mexico but survives in cultivated collections.
+The franklin tree, once native to the Altamaha River area in the U.S. state of Georgia, is likewise extinct in the wild and only survives in collections.